MaksimSavich/lilygo-t-beam-project/README.md

 ---

+## **Attribution**

+- Thank you Dr. Zhichao Cao and Jingkai Lin from MSU for making this project possible and your support during development

+---

 ## **Project Overview**

 - **Main Transmitter Node**: Implements a LoRa-based transmitter to send data packets periodically.
 Logs GPS and other useful information.